KCD’s office is open Monday through Friday from 8:30am to 5:00pm.

 All landowners within KCD services area boundaries are entitled to free information and technical assistance for water quality protection, wildlife habitat enhancement, farm conservation plans, soil and slope stability information, native plant products, manure match information, volunteer opportunities, stream restoration/enhancement assistance and many other natural resource topics.

 KCD is funded primarily by a per-parcel assessment fee.
-Most cities and all of unincorporated King County are members of King Conservation District.
+All of unincorporated King County and 34 cities (with the exception of those list above) are members of King Conservation District.
 KCD receives some funding from the Washington State Conservation Commission.
 We also receive grants from other state, federal and local sources such as the Urban Resources Partnership, Washington Department of Ecology, the Conservation Commission Research Grant and King County Community Development Block Grants.
 Although KCD is authorized by the state legislature, it is not a state agency and does not receive an ongoing operating budget from the state’s General Fund, as most state agencies do.